 Trainee solicitors are expected to work long and tiring hours and, at the start of your training contract, client contact will be minimal and the majority of your tasks will be administrative.
 Qualifying as a solicitor is a long process and the training contract is the final hurdle.
-As such, many trainees, especially those at City or Magic Circle firms, are rewarded with high training salaries.
+As such, many trainees, especially those at City or Magic Circle firms, are rewarded with high salaries.

-- New York City-based firm White & Case LLP offers £105,000 to qualified lawyers at its London site.
+- White & Case offer £105,000 to qualified lawyers at its London office.

 As well as higher rates of pay, working for an international firm opens you up to opportunities for travel and work abroad.

 Working at a City firm your work/life balance may be compromised but your salary is sure to reflect your hard work.
 For example:

 - Ashurst pay new lawyers £82,000

 - Hogan Lovells offer a salary of £78,000

 - CMS provides a £70,000 pay packet to newly qualified solicitors.

 You can expect these figures to rise year-on-year as you gain post-qualified experience (PQE).
 If you become the partner of a firm your salary could potentially reach in excess of £100,000.